datacarpentry/astronomy-python/index.md

 cluster that has been tidally stretched by the Milky Way.

 This lesson can be taught in approximately 10 hours and covers the following topics:
-* Incremential creation of complex ADQL and SQL queries, including asynchronous queries.
+* Incremental creation of complex ADQL and SQL queries.
+* Using Astroquery to query a remote server in Python.
-* Transforming coordinates between common coordinate systems.
+* Transforming coordinates between common coordinate systems using Astropy units and coordinates.
 * Working with common astronomical file formats, including FITS, HDF5, and CSV.
+* Managing your data with Pandas DataFrames and Astropy Tables.
 * Writing functions to make your work less error-prone and more reproducible.
+* Creating a reproducible workflow that brings the computation to the data.
 * Customising all elements of a plot and creating complex, multi-panel, publication-quality graphics.
-* AZALEE WHAT IS MISSING HERE?

 <!-- this is an html comment -->